-Nests are built of leaves on the ground in marshes and also in hollow trees.
-Mutual preening plays an important part in the formation of pairs and maintenance of bonds.
+White-faced Whistling Duck nests are built of leaves on the ground in marshes and also in hollow trees.
+Mutual preening plays an important part in the formation of pairs and the maintenance of bonds.
 Clutches consist of 6 to 12 eggs, and both partners incubate the eggs for 28 to 30 days.
 The ducklings are often hidden in aquatic vegetation by the parents.

 A highly social species with flocks often numbering in the hundreds.
 Mutual preening is highly developed. and is important for permanent pair bonding.
 Foraging is primarily at night, so there is much nocturnal flying.
 There is a good deal of nomadic movement of the birds.
 They are often found in association with the fulvous whistling duck.

 White-faced Whistling Duck vocalizes frequently with distinctive high-pitched, multisyllabic whistles which sound very unduck-like.
 Male and female calls differ slightly and may be a bonding mechanism.
 Its attractive appearance makes it a popular bird in waterfowl collections.

 They are usually in flocks.
 They spend a lot of time sitting on the banks.
 Most foraging activity takes place at night; during the day the birds roost near the water, often in flocks of several hundred, and preen themselves and others.
 Whistling ducks are more arboreal than many other species of duck, spending part of the day perched on a branch.
 They are fast swimmers but do not dive except for food.